BDC Hamburger Icon

 There are many costs associated with running a business, but all of those costs don’t fall into the same bucket.
 One type is overhead costs, which are expenses not tied directly to the production of a product or service.
 These are the costs a business incurs regardless of whether they generate any money.
 Rent, utilities and insurance fall into this group.

-It is vital to clearly understand your overhead costs and the expenses directly related to production because it helps establish your business’s break-even point — how much it needs to produce and sell to cover all of its costs.
+It is vital to clearly understand your overhead costs and the expenses related directly to production because it helps establish your business’s break-even point — how much it needs to produce and sell to cover all of its costs.
 It can also be a key strategy for identifying efficiencies for cost savings.

 What is overhead?

-A business’s overhead is its fixed expenses of operations that aren’t directly related to production and, therefore, don’t vary with output.
+A business’s overhead is its fixed expenses of operations that aren’t related to production directly and, therefore, don’t vary with output.
 In other words, if your business stopped production for a day, you would still have to pay overhead costs to keep the business open.
 These include expenses such as rent, utilities, insurance and salaries for administrative personnel.

 TipBottom line